Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Outlook and further questions

-To use the Lindblad analogue of Kunz--Soulliard we first need to consider the numerical range of $\Li_0$.
-However, $\Li_0$ is normal (indeed self-adjoint).
-That means that the numerical range is the convex hull of the spectrum i.e. $\lbrack - G, 0 \rbrack$.
+$\Li$ leaves both the diagonal and off-diagonal subspaces invariant and both inclusions in Theorem \ref{kunz} are strict\footnote{Since $\Li_0$ is normal (indeed self-adjoint) the numerical range is the convex hull of the spectrum i.e. $\lbrack - G, 0 \rbrack$. }. \end{example}